-To meet global needs for contemporary management with cross-national experiences, New York Institute of Technology offers an Executive Master of Business Administration (E.M.B.A.) program to the international business community in partnership with world-renowned educational institutions in China, including Xiamen University, Tsinghua University, Jinan University, and Renmin University of China.
+To meet global needs for contemporary management with cross-national experiences, New York Institute of Technology offers an Executive Master of Business Administration (E.M.B.A.) program to the international business community in partnership with world-renowned educational institutions in China, including Xiamen University, Tsinghua University, Shanghai University, Renmin University of China, and China University of Mining and Technology.
 Upon meeting all program and degree requirements, students receive an E.M.B.A. degree.